 You can use Asana’s event planning template to track all the important planning details, including your event’s budget and timeline, the guest list, and any critical logistical details.
 By using Asana’s pre-populated sections, you can track your event tasks from the months leading up to the event through the day of the event.
-You can also use the template to keep track of any event performance metrics.
+You can also use the template to keep track of any event success and performance metrics.

 See how Stride optimizes account management, and use their template to centralize info, track action items, and maintain customer relationships.

 Get all the steps you need to draft goals, gather input, and put your objectives to the test.